 Discount rates represent the current market assessment of the risks specific to each CGU, regarding the time value of money and individual risks of the underlying assets which have not been incorporated in the cash flow estimates.
 The discount rate calculation is based on the market risks and specific circumstances of the Company and its operating segments and derived from its weighted average cost of capital ("WACC").
 The WACC takes into account both debt and equity.
 The cost of equity is derived from the expected return of investment by investors.
 The cost of debt is based on market conditions and the Company's interest bearing borrowings.
-Segment-specific risk is incorporated by applying individual beta factors.
+CGU-specific risk is incorporated by applying individual beta factors.
 The beta factors are evaluated annually based on publicly available market data.
 Specific risk premiums are calculated after consideration for the volatility in the revenue streams and the risk factors affecting the predictability of the particular CGU.
-Post-tax discount rate ranges utilized by CGUs are as follows: Fluids Distribution USA (17.7%), Fluids Blending & Packaging USA (17.0%) and Fluids Blending & Packaging Canada (17.1%).
+The pre-tax discount rate utilized by Fluids Blending & Packaging Canada is 22.0%.